Coronavirus & UA Education Abroad: FAQS

 - What are the academic and financial policies if the program has to go to online/remote learning ?

-- When is the deadline the provider will make a decision about Spring programs?
+- When is the deadline the provider will make a decision about Fall (or other terms) programs?

 - Is the country(s) where you’re going allowing U.S. citizens to enter?